cpenaforte/infimo/README.md

 Then, in your JS file, if you are using the NPM package method, add `import Infimo from 'infimo';`.

 ### Building
-To create an Infimo object and build it to your page, follow the example below.
+To build Infimo in your page, follow the example below.
 ```
 new Infimo({
     name: "Main",